ethanyen30/shared-nlp-hw/adversarial/README.md

 =========

-You can work in groups for this assignment, but it doesn't decrease the workload (e.g., if you're N people, you must submit N questions).
+You can work in groups for this assignment, but it doesn't decrease the workload (e.g., if you're N people, you must submit N pyramical questions and N multiple choice questions).
 Everyone will get the same score for their submission, and if late days are used it will be applied to all members of the group.

 What to turn in
 ==========

 Turn in both a PDF of the writeup of your question and a json including the raw text of the question and answer to Gradescope.
 Both examples of both writeup and the json file are included in this directory.

+There should be one tossup and one bonus for each member of the group.

 Grading
 ==========